jvalkeal/spring-security-pat/README.md

 Before configuring PAT integration, it's helpful to understand the core concepts involved:

 ### PatAuthorizationService
 Defines the interface responsible for storing and retrieving tokens, mapping each `PatAuthorization` to its corresponding token.
-Currently, there is an in-memory implementation (`InMemoryPatAuthorizationService`) and a jdbc implementation (`JdbcPatAuthorizationService`) provided.
+Currently, there is an in-memory implementation (`InMemoryPatAuthorizationService`) and a JDBC implementation (`JdbcPatAuthorizationService`) provided.

 ### PatGenerator
 An interface responsible for generating tokens from arbitrary input.
 For more details, see the PAT Generation section below.